-Clearly, $\beta_t$ is decreasing in $t$ which reflects the presence of impatience at the aggregate level.
-In addition, Lemma \ref{lem:betadiff} establishes that collective preferences, as constructed in the previous sections, satisfy the property of \emph{diminishing marginal impatience}, in a sense consistent with a discrete-time formulation.
+Given that $\beta_t$ is decreasing in $t$, there is impatience at the aggregate level.
+In addition, Lemma \ref{lem:betadiff} establishes that collective preferences, as constructed in the previous section, satisfy the property of \emph{diminishing marginal impatience}, in a sense consistent with a discrete-time formulation.